nushastro/website/docs/optics/magnitude/apparent_absolute_magnitude.md

 Norman Pogson was an astrophysicist at the prestigious Oxford University back in 1856 when he came with a solution to the magnitude scaling problem.

-He proferred a solution that used a logarithmic scale rather than a linear scale.
+He preferred a solution that used a logarithmic scale rather than a linear scale.
 Since detectors were actually present back then, Pogson was able to come to a unique scale system: each factor of difference in magnitude denoted $100^{\frac{1}{5}} \approx 2.512$ as a change of luminosity.
 That is to say, a star of magnitude +4.00 was $2.512$ times as bright as a star of magnitude +5.00, or rather, a star of magnitude +0.00 was a 100 times a bright that of magnitude +5.00.

 At that point Polaris was used a reference point, since it had a good old nice value of $m = +2.00$.